BeckyHeath/Experimental-Variation-Ecoacoustics-Analysis-Scripts/README.md

 #### "random_forest_both_CM_gen_and_accuracy_output.r"
 1) Defines the functions which perform temporal splitting of the data
 2) Runs a random forest for each test case
 3) Saves the Confusion Matix (for plotting) of each test case as well as the overall Accuracy, Precision and Recall

 #### "Confusion_Matrix_Dataframe_gen.r"
-1) Loads in all the confusion matrix data and outputs a single dataframe which captures all of the relevant CM information
+1) Loads in all the confusion matrix data and outputs a single dataframe which captures all of the relevant CM information. _Note: individual confusion matrices haven't been saved in this repo to save space but are easily regerated by the prior (random_forest_both_CM_gen_and_accuracy_output.r) script._

  ### Manuscript Meta-Statistics and Figure Generation:

  #### "Full_Stats_and_Figures.r"

- ## Other Scripts
- ### AGB Generation
- TBC
+ 1) Loads in all the data, runs statstical tests and plots graphs